 - Trenching and excavation

-♦ The intervention must have been released (published, patented, or made available for use or sale) during the period from January 1, 2020 to February 28, 2021.**
+The intervention must have been released (published, patented, or made available for use or sale) during the period between October 1, 2020 and February 28, 2022.**

 *Interventions that involve a key contribution from an insurance sector organization were not eligible.
 Employees of CPWR or Liberty Mutual Insurance and its affiliates and subsidiaries, and the members of their immediate families and households, were not eligible to participate and win.
 The Award competition is void where prohibited by law.